Comprehensive Guide to Different Types of Tires

 All-terrain tires have a softer compound than touring tires, making them more flexible and have better traction.

-All-terrain tire treads tend to be deeper than those of other types of tires, and the tread patterns are suited for muddy or snowy conditions.
+All-terrain tire treads tend to be deeper than those of other tires, and the tread patterns are suited for muddy or snowy conditions.

 Some all-terrain tires have studs for more excellent traction on snow or ice.